Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Other Problems F1 Tires Face

-Graining and blistering are the most common issues that F1 drivers see with their tires.
+Graining and blistering are some of the most common issues that F1 drivers face with their tires.
 However, there are other problems that drivers need to watch out for as they take care of their tires.

 Flat Spotting